litestar-org/litestar/docs/usage/responses.rst

        return "The rumbling rabbit ran around the rock"

 The value of the ``media_type`` kwarg affects both the serialization of response data and the generation of OpenAPI docs.
-The above example will cause Starlite to serialize the response as a simple bytes string with a ``Content-Type`` header value of ``text/plain``.
+The above example will cause Litestar to serialize the response as a simple bytes string with a ``Content-Type`` header value of ``text/plain``.
 It will also set the corresponding values in the OpenAPI documentation.

 MediaType has the following members: